-If you are serious about building your brand, driving traffic to your website and increasing your blog’s readership, guest blogging should be of continuous focus for your business.
+If you’re serious about building your brand, driving traffic to your website, and increasing your blog’s readership, guest blogging should be of continuous focus for your business.

-Major brands have used guest blogging for years, long before it was a buzzing topic.
-Still today, guest posting articles remains a high quality approach to reaching new audiences and building backlinks.
+Major brands have used guest blogging for years, long before it was a buzzword in content marketing.
+Today, guest posting an article on a popular blog continues to be a high quality approach to reaching new audiences and building backlinks.
 The legitimate promotion that guest posts provide make it a powerful component to your online marketing strategy.

 What is guest posting?